ivucica/theoutcast/theoutcast/readme.txt

 The client given out for free by CIPSoft contains simply too much graphics, and it is too much to expect that one student would ever be able to achieve full compatibility with their software.
 However, as much compatibility as possible will be attempted, and as much graphics as possible recreated.

-Protocols 7.6 and 7.7, post-gameworld stub packet support and moving around.
+Protocols 7.6, 7.7, 7.9, 7.92 - post-gameworld stub packet support and moving around.
 We plan to add as much protocols as possible.

 ---